zowe/docs-site/docs/user-guide/systemrequirements.md

 ### Supported platforms

-CA Brightside Community Edition is supported on any platform where Node.js 8.0 or 10 is available, including Windows, Linux, and Mac operating systems.
+CA Zowe CLI is supported on any platform where Node.js 8.0 or 10 is available, including Windows, Linux, and Mac operating systems.
 For information about known issues and workarounds, see [Troubleshooting installing Zowe CLI](../troubleshoot/troubleshootinstall.html#troubleshooting-installing-zowe-cli).

 Zowe CLI is designed and tested to integrate with z/OSMF running on IBM z/OS Version 2.2 or later.
 Before you can use Zowe CLI to interact with the mainframe, system programmers must install and configure IBM z/OSMF in your environment.